 Men are somewhere in the vicinity of 2 to 12 times more likely to rupture their Achilles than women.4 Why women seem to be more protected from Achilles ruptures is somewhat of a mystery.
 This may simply represent the greater participation of males in sport, or an indication that other yet undiscovered factors, such as gene expression, are at play.

-The basic function of a tendon is to transfer force created from a muscle to a bone.
+The basic function of any tendon is to transfer force created from a muscle to a bone.
 The Achilles serves as the attachment for the grastrocnemius and soleus muscles of the calf onto the calcanues (heel bone).
 It is important for a number of basic movements like walking, jumping, or raising up on your toes.
 The fibers of the Achilles spiral downward instead of traveling in a straight path.
 This allows for elongation and elastic recoil of the tendon, as well as providing a means to store energy that can be released during locomotion.
-This spiraling, while beneficial, may also cause a harmful self-strangulation of the tendon.
+This spiraling, while beneficial in many ways, may also cause a self-strangulation that diminishes blood flow to the tendon.

 Because of its location and function the Achilles must withstand a tremendous amount of force.
 Normal walking produces load through the tendon equivalent to several times your bodyweight.
 Higher level activities, like jumping or hopping, further increase that load with the peak force reaching as high as 12 times bodyweight with running.5